30 Things to Do at Disney World Resorts

 1. Visit the Horses at Disney’s Fort Wilderness Resort

+This Disney Resort is perfect if you love outdoor adventures and horses.
 There are stables filled with Shetland Ponies, Appaloosas, and Clydesdales.
 Horseback riding is a popular activity at this Disney Resort.
-If you don’t want to ride a horse, you can always tour the Disney property via a horse-drawn carriage ride.
+I

 2. Capture Photographs at The Pop Century Resort

-Oh, and don’t forget to look for the staircase that is hidden within a massive yo-yo!
+Explore the 50s, 60s, 70s, 80s, and 90s during your visit.
+Don’t forget to look for the staircase hidden within a massive yo-yo!

 3. Go for a Walk at Disney’s Wilderness Lodge